 The size of that image data when opened in memory is in bytes of memory.
 24-bit RGB images (8-bit color) is always three bytes of RGB data per pixel.
 So bytes is the "data size", but "image size" is always in pixels.
 Whereas, inches only refer to the paper where these pixels will be printed.

 A JPG file is compressed to be maybe 1/10 this data size (roughly, can be very variable), while in the JPG file, but 12 megapixels opens again to 36 million bytes in memory.
 JPG uses lossy compression, which means we can specify High JPG Quality for a larger better file, or Low JPG Quality for a smaller worse file (when file size is more important than image quality).
 See JPG.

-A few exceptions about Data Size: Grayscale 8-bit images are only one byte per pixel.
+A few exceptions about Data Size: (See formats).
+Grayscale 8-bit images are only one byte per pixel.
+There are less common 16 bit formats (six bytes per color pixel).
+JPG is always 8 bits, three bytes per color pixel.
 And Raw file pixels are not three RGB colors, but are only one of those colors per pixel.
-Raw is often 12 bits per pixel, or 1.5 bytes per pixel (uncompressed).
+Raw is normally 12 bits per pixel, or 1.5 bytes per pixel (uncompressed).
 But Raw images cannot be viewed until we convert them to standard RGB images, then three bytes per pixel.
 So FWIW, the Raw monitor image you see on the camera rear LCD is instead a tiny embedded JPG RGB file created just to show there, since Raw cannot be viewed.